Board of Directors

 Jabbar graduated from the National University of Singapore with a Bachelor of Laws with honours.

-Brian Thung is a Partner at Ernst & Young's Financial Services Division.
+Brian Thung is Ernst & Young's ASEAN Financial Services Managing Partner.
 He is a member of the Ernst & Young Global Hedge Fund Steering Committee.
 Prior to joining Ernst & Young, Brian was a Police Inspector with the Singapore Police Force.

 Brian graduated from the Nanyang Technological University of Singapore with a Bachelor of Accountancy with honours.